davidtazy/flappy_bird_cpp/README.md

 ## qtcanvas.h
 implements a canvas with Qt5 widget lib

-# minesweeper.cpp
+# flappy_bird.cpp
-implements the minesweeper application
+implements the flappy bird application

 # how to build